o11y-weekly/o11y-weekly.github.io/2023-10-XX_What_is_not_an_observability_solution/What_is_not_an_o11y_solution.md

 Observability without proper trade-offs and QoS is like using shapes the wrong way.

-<iframe src="https://www.youtube.com/embed/rZ3ETK7-ZM8?si=DtdEOm7lkF3aaiiT" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="200%" src="https://www.youtube.com/embed/rZ3ETK7-ZM8?si=DtdEOm7lkF3aaiiT" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## TL;DR
 In terms of load, each request done by an application to observe will send at least 1 or more signals depending the verbosity of the instrumentation.

-It is easy to understand that in terms of load, the observability backend can become spof.
+It is easy to understand that in terms of load, the observability backend can become a spof.

-It can be invisible it if it is not used in the critical path but this is rarely the case since metrics / alerting and associated triggers can be impacted.
+It can be invisible if it is not used in the critical path but this is rarely the case since metrics / alerting and associated triggers can be impacted.

 Observability is all about trade-offs and hard / soft limitations to ensure the health and valid usage of the solution AND the health of the SRE team.